danxuhk/ContinuousCRF-CNN/README.md

 will be used as an input scale in this phase)## layer {
   name: "inference2" #if you set name "inference1", code will load parameters from caffemodel#
-  type: "MultiStageMeanfield" bottom: "predicted-map1" bottom: "upscore-map5" bottom: "data"
+  type: "MultiContinuousMeanfield" bottom: "predicted-map1" bottom: "upscore-map5" bottom: "data"
   top: "predicted-map2"
   param { lr_mult: 10000 # learning rate for weight of smoothness }
   param { lr_mult: 10000 # learning rate for weight of appearance }